AmmarAbdoh/MERN-STACK-Task-Manager-App/README.md

 # React-Node-Task-Manager-App
 A full-stack web application built with React for the frontend and Node.js/Express.js for the backend.
 It allows users to create, edit, and delete tasks, as well as mark them as completed. done using the MERN (MongoDB, Express.js, React, Node.js) stack, with a focus on simplicity and usability.

-# React & Node.js Task Manager App

-This repository contains a full-stack web application built with React for the frontend and Node.js/Express.js for the backend.
-It serves as a task manager application that allows users to create, edit, and delete tasks, as well as mark them as completed.
-This project demonstrates the use of the MERN (MongoDB, Express.js, React, Node.js) stack.

 ## Getting Started

 To run this application locally, follow the steps below using a terminal with bash commands: